Finding better ways to provide the materials the world needs

 The Rio Tinto Limited share price is reported in most Australian newspapers.

 It is also shown in most UK newspapers usually under “Mining”.
-If there are two Rio Tinto companies shown one of these will be Rio Tinto Limited, the Australian company.
+If there are 2 Rio Tinto companies shown one of these will be Rio Tinto Limited, the Australian company.
 The letters A$ may also appear after the name.
 Share prices are often quoted alongside a unique code known as a stock exchange ticker.
 The Australian Securities Exchange ticker for Rio Tinto Limited is RIO.AX and the London Stock Exchange ticker for Rio Tinto plc is RIO.L.

 We pay dividends twice a year, as an “interim” dividend and a “final dividend”.
 When the financial results for the half year and full year are announced, the level of dividend to be paid to shareholders is also announced.

 The dividend is usually paid in April and September and is paid to everyone who holds shares on the “record date”.
 Upcoming record dates, once published, can be found in the financial calendar.
-The dividend is determined in US$ but is declared by Rio Tinto Limited in Australian dollars at the exchange rate prevailing one day before the results are announced.

 The ex-dividend date is a specific date, occurring after the dividend has been declared from which buyers on the ASX are no longer entitled to receive the last declared dividend.
 This is known as going “ex-dividend” and before this date the shares are said to be “cum-dividend”.
 If you buy shares on the ASX before the ex-dividend date, you are entitled to the recently announced dividend.
 If you purchase shares on or after that date, the previous owner of the shares (and not you) is entitled to the dividend.
 The ex-dividend date for the latest dividend, once published, can be found in the financial calendar.

-You can nominate either an Australian or United Kingdom financial institution account for receipt of payments by direct credit.
-If you do this your payments will be credited to your nominated account in Australian dollars or pounds sterling as applicable.
-Payments in pounds sterling will be converted from Australian dollars at the exchange rate applicable 5 business days prior to the dividend payment date.
-You can provide your bank account details via our secure online facility at investorcentre.com/rio or by contacting Computershare directly.
+You can nominate either an Australian, US, New Zealand or United Kingdom financial institution account for receipt of payments by direct credit.
+If you do this your payments will be credited to your nominated account in Australian dollars, US dollars, New Zealand dollars or pounds sterling as applicable.

 A Dividend Reinvestment Plan (DRP) is available to give shareholders the opportunity to elect for their cash dividend to be used to purchase Rio Tinto ordinary shares in the market, free of commission.
 As the shares will be purchased in the market, there will be no increase in the Company's issued share capital.